PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/attributes/add-edit-attribute-value.md

 It allows uploading a texture/picture.
 When clicking on the "Add file" button, a pop-up is opened and allows to choose a file to upload.
 Only the following formats are allowed to be uploaded: .gif, .jpg, .png.
 If a texture is uploaded and if the color is filled, the texture is used and not the color.
 When the label is hovered, a tooltip is displayed: "Upload an image file containing the color texture from your computer.
 This will override the HTML color.".
-When trying to upload an incorrect format file and trying to save, shows the following message: "Image format not recognized, allowed formats are: .gif, .jpg, .png"
+When trying to upload an incorrect format file and trying to save, the following error message is displayed: "Image format not recognized, allowed formats are: .gif, .jpg, .png"

 8) Current texture